sumnerevans/sumnerevans.com/content/portfolio/index.rst

     * Implementing ingestion of the ``ifa_type`` field in OpenRTB requests.
     * Implementing many of the frontend features for Connected TV planning.

+|csm|_ -- Instructor (Advanced Computer Architecture) -- Starting January 2021
+    I will be teaching *CSCI 400 Principles of Programming Languages* this coming Spring 2021 semester.

 |csm|_ -- Instructor (Programming Languages) -- August 2020 - Present
     I am teaching a section of *CSCI 400 Principles of Programming Languages* this Fall 2020 semester.
+Topics that the class covered include: functional programming concepts, type inference, OCaml, programming language implementation, and formal semantics.

 |csm|_ -- Instructor (Programming Languages) -- January 2019 - May 2019
-    I taught a section of *CSCI 400 Principles of Programming Languages* in Spring of 2019.
-Topics that the class covers include: programming language concepts, evaluation, and implementation; OOP; Lambda Calculus; and Racket (a LISP dialect).
+    I taught *CSCI 400 Principles of Programming Languages* in Spring of 2019.
+    Topics that the class covered include: programming language concepts, evaluation, and implementation; OOP; Lambda Calculus; and Racket (a LISP dialect).

 |csm|_ -- Instructor (Algorithms) -- August 2018 - December 2018
     I taught a section of *CSCI 406 Algorithms* in Fall of 2018.
-Topics that the class covers include: analysis of algorithms, evaluation of data structures, sorting algorithms, dynamic programming, graph algorithms, and NP-completeness.
+Topics that the class covered include: analysis of algorithms, evaluation of data structures, sorting algorithms, dynamic programming, graph algorithms, and NP-completeness.

 |pivotal|_ -- Software Engineering Intern -- May 2018 - August 2018